On the Air

 Dick Spotswood, who started the whole bluegrass radio thing on WAMU over 50 years ago, is a national treasure.
 His Obsolete Music Hour is scholarly and entertaining at the same time, drawing on his extensive knowledge of bluegrass, old time, vintage country, blues and jazz and rare recordings from his collection.
 Country Classics with Joe Bussard is another destination for fans of rare recordings and informed commentary.

-In the evening, check out Bluegrass Breakdown from Nashville, Music from Foggy Hollow from Australia, Bluegrass Signal from California, and rebroadcasts from the archive of Fred Bartenstein’s Banks of the Ohio, produced for the International Bluegrass Music Museum.
+Evenings and weekends, Bluegrass Breakdown from Nashville presents themed shows, Music from Foggy Hollow from Australia features Mike Kear’s selection of new releases (and old jokes), Bluegrass Signal from California mixes music and news about the west coast bluegrass scene, and rebroadcasts from the archive of Fred Bartenstein’s Banks of the Ohio, produced for the International Bluegrass Music Museum, take you through the history of the music.
 Sunday mornings are dedicated to bluegrass and country gospel, with the long-running Stained Glass Bluegrass show.

-Going beyond bluegrass, check out Fred Carter’sThe Trail Ride , a must for fans of Cajun and Zydeco; The Thistle and Shamrock, featuring Fiona Ricthie’s Celtic favorites, Jay Bruder’s Hometown Special with music from the late 40’s to the early 60’s; American Routes from New Orleans, with music, documentary features and interviews across the musical spectrum; Al Steiner’s Americana, and The Grateful Dead Hour. .
+Going beyond bluegrass, check out Fred Carter’sThe Trail Ride , a must for fans of Cajun, Zydeco, blues and funk; The Thistle and Shamrock, featuring Fiona Ritchie’s Celtic favorites, Jay Bruder’s Hometown Special with music from the late 40’s to the early 60’s; American Routes from New Orleans, with music, documentary features and interviews across the musical spectrum; Al Steiner’s Americana, and The Grateful Dead Hour. .